juanfonsecaLS1/netvis-trafficflows/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-8-1.png)

-Let’s use some other attributes of the network to improve the visuals.
-For example, the road hierarchy to show the relative importance of the road in the network.
-High volumes are expected to be present on major roads.
+Let’s bring other element to improve the visualisation.
+Since roads are not equally important in the road network, it would make sense to show them using their relative importance (e.g. high volumes are expected to be present on major roads).
+As a starting point, we can use the road class.
+The following line of code extracts the road classes in the dataset.

 ``` r
 edinburgh_AADT |> pull(road_classification) |> unique()